spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 - [Push:](../../concepts/policy/push-policy/) how Git push events are interpreted;
 - [Trigger:](../../concepts/policy/trigger-policy.md) what happens when blocking runs terminate;

+Policies can be automatically attached to stacks using the `autoattach:label` special label where `label` is the name of a label attached to stacks and/or modules in your Spacelift account you wish the policy to be attached to.

 You can read more about policies [here](../../concepts/policy/README.md).

 ## Attach Stack Contexts